 As a graduate of this course you will be equipped to teach young people the knowledge, skills, understandings and values to enable them to make sense of, and contribute to, the world now and in the future.
 Our aim is for graduates to be professional educators who see themselves as being responsible for the intellectual, physical, social, emotional, ethical, spiritual and aesthetic development, and wellbeing of their students.

-Study towards a creative, rewarding and challenging career and develop your skills in communication, leadership, organisation, management and information technology.
+Study towards a creative, rewarding and challenging career and develop your skills in communication, leadership, organisation, management, and information technology.

-The Bachelor of Education (Primary) provides an approved pathway from the Associate Degree of Arts, Business and Sciences (A200)*.
-On successful completion of the Associate Degree of Arts, Business and Sciences students are eligible to articulate (or pathway) into the Bachelor of Education (Primary) into the second year of the course.
+The Bachelor of Education (Primary) provides an approved pathway from the Associate Degree of Education (E200)*.
+On successful completion of the Associate Degree of Education students are eligible to articulate (or pathway) into the Bachelor of Education (Primary) into the second year of the course.

 Applicants who have completed the Advanced Diploma of Rudolph Steiner Education may articulate into the Bachelor of Education (Primary).
 Applicants are advised to contact the Faculty (details above) for course advice and credit arrangements.

-* Specific units of study must be completed within A200 for full credit to be granted.
-You can also refer to the Credit for Prior Learning (Credit Transfer) Search
+* Specific units of study must be completed within E200 for full credit to be granted.
+You can also refer to the Credit for Prior Learning System

 For each unit of study, you are expected to participate in at least three hours of formal contact each week of trimester.
 A minimum of six hours of study time in addition to the formal contact is also expected for each unit each week.